psychemedia/island-storynotes/carus-wilson/28-following-the-libel-case.md

 Defendants said they were not intoxicated, and that they never screamed.
 They were only enjoying a laugh together.

-The Chairman : We are sorry to see young people brought before as on such disgraceful charges as these, and there is no doubt but you are frequently intoxicated.
+The Chairman: We are sorry to see young people brought before as on such disgraceful charges as these, and there is no doubt but you are frequently intoxicated.
 Your conduct is a nuisance to the town, and we shall now bind you over in the sum of £10 each, for your good behaviour for three months.

 Defendants paid the fees of 5s. each, and were liberated, somewhat astonished at having escaped so easily, after having given the required bail.
 ```